nandenjin/nuxt-cache-payload/README.md

 Module generate cache files with `nuxt generate` and it can be fetched by using `context.getPayload()` inside `asyncData()`.

+**Note:** Cache files will be generated only with `nuxt generate` and `context.getPayload()` will returns `null` when called in non-static environment.
+You should fetch payload data manually from original source in devMode or at server-side rendering.

 ## Options
 ```js
 // nuxt.config.js
 module.exports = {
   modules: [
     [ 'nuxt-cache-payload', {

       // Custom file for cache files (optional).
       // Default: '_payload.${randomHash}.json'
       filename: 'cachefile.json',

       // Encoding of cache files (optional).
       // Default: 'utf8'
       encoding: 'utf8',

     } ];
   ]
 };
 ```

+## Contributing
+Pull requests or feature requests are welcome.
+Please submit them from GitHub.

 ## License
 MIT License: Copyright (c) Kazumi Inada